spacebarchat/spacebarchat/README.md

 ### Contribute

-This project is only possible by volunteers like you and me, your contribution is very much appreciated 🥺.
+This project is only possible by volunteers like you and me, your contribution is very much appreciated.

-If you want to make this project reality and and you would like to contribute then [read this issue](https://github.com/fosscord/fosscord/issues/10) first.
+If you would like to contribute then [read this issue](https://github.com/fosscord/fosscord/issues/10) first.

 ### License